Sometimes I write things about The Bible. I love the book and enjoy studying it daily. The Bible has helped me in many areas of my life.

 The air is the only place free from prejudices.
 I knew we had no aviators, neither men nor women, and I knew the Race needed to be represented along this most important line, so I thought it my duty to risk my life to learn aviation…

 Her talent leads William J Powell that founded the Bessie Coleman Aero Club.
 It was in honor of Bessie Coleman.

 “We have overcome the barriers within ourselves and dared to dream.”

 Bessie Coleman’s courage broke barriers, and her life proved to people that you can dare to dream.
 You can dare to bring it to life by taking risks.

 I would rather live a short life fulfilling my dreams than live a long life fulfilling nothing.

 I think it boils down to if you want to change aspects of your life or you don’t.
 We all don’t hold a royal flush.

-Nor would people be inspired to dream a little bigger!
+Nor would people be inspired to dream bigger!

 We Live In A Time Where Making Things Happen Is A lot Easier Than Before

 People are making it happened through the Internet.
 The Internet is a platform that reaches millions of people daily.